srandalls/bobzurunkl/README.md

   1)  BuuIterator

       This object scans sequential data in a string, file, or input stream in units of either 8, 16 or 32 bits (1, 2 or 4 bytes).
-It maintains an accessible current position and provides access to the unit value at that position.
+It maintains a current position and provides access to the unit value at that position.

   2)  BuuStack